 Christine Shevchenko, ABT Principal Dancer

 Larry Wolff, Executive Director, NYU’s Remarque Institute and Professor of History and Director, Center for European and Mediterranean Studies at New York University

 Free.
 No tickets required.
-Seating begins at 6:00pm and is available on a first-come, first-served basis.
+Seating began at 6:00pm and was available on a first-come, first-served basis.

 The Center for Ballet and the Arts’ 2019 public programming is made possible by American Express.